SristiAH/django_humanresource_app/README.md

 pip install mysqlclient
 ```

-### Step VI: Configure MySQL workbench and create a database using the workbench by typing the following command:
+### Step VI: Configure MySQL workbench and create a database in the workbench by typing the following command:
 ```bash
 create database mydb;
 ```